-For a chick that’s one hundred and one and a half years old, I am still a pretty spry and spunky
+For a chick that is one-hundred-one-and-a-half years old, I’m still a pretty spry and spunky

 bitch bee’otch.
-(I promised my human I would keep this post ‘Rated G’ since she also writes for children, but shouldn’t kids learn at a young age that there’s nothing wrong with calling a female dog a bitch?
+(I promised my human I would keep this post ‘Rated G’ since she writes for children, but shouldn’t kids learn that there’s nothing wrong with calling a female dog a bitch?
 A crotchety next-door neighbor?
 Maybe.
 But not a dog.
 Some of my best friends are bitches.)
-Ah, but, I digress…

 Now, where was I?

-Oh, spry and spunky…yup, I might not be able to charge up and down a staircase like I used to, but at fourteen I take pride in the fact that I can still strike fear into a deer munching berries on the driveway, shock a raven up off the ground sending her screeching for her Mamma, and turn a duck butt-up with simply a bark and a wag of my tail.
+Oh, spry and spunky…yup, I might not be able to charge up and down a staircase like I used to, but at fourteen I take pride in the fact that I can still strike fear into a deer munching berries on the driveway, shock a raven up off the ground sending her screeching for her Mamma, and turn a duck upside down with a simple bark and wag of my tail.